whiskeysierra/gesture-remote/README.md

 - Android SDK 2.3.3 or higher

 #### Running
-- Android 2.3.3 or hight
+- Android 2.3.3 or higher